gpm22/ossu-projects/Shortest Paths Revisited, NP-Complete Problems and What To Do About Them/problems-unit-21.md

 runPerformanceSCIPOnlyNTimes(58, 20, :OPTIMIZED)
 ```

+##### Results

-Both generated the correct result for the test cases.
+Both solvers generated the correct result for the test cases, which shows that this approach really works.

-All the tests are based on creating graphs with random edge values, so they are harder to solve than the ones used in problem 14.
+In order to test the performance of this approach we verify how they work for under a minute and under an hour for graphs with random edges, which are harder to solve than the ones used in problem 14.
+For comparing how solvers work with different types of graphs, we test performance for under a minute to Cartesian graphs, which the vertices represents points and the edges are the distance between points.

+###### Random Edge Value Graphs

-About running reliably under a minute, I have run 20 times for each situation to ensure the reliability.
-For all adding one more vertex make the algorithm runs for more than a minute.
-The results are:
+To verify the reliability under a minute, I have run 20 times for each situation.
+In the case for under an hour, was 3 times for each, as it is a really time consuming activity.
+For all results, adding one more vertex make the algorithm runs for more than a minute or an hour.

+For all cases both solvers returned always the same value, so both are right.

+Results for under a minute:

 | Solver | Optimized? | Number of Vertices | Largest Time |
 | ------ | ---------- | ------------------ | ------------ |